purefunctor/purescript-dissect/README.md

 type List a = Mu (ListF a)
 ```

-We\'d also want to write smart constructors for our generic data type:
+We'd also want to write smart constructors for our generic data type:

 ``` purescript
 _Nil :: forall a.
 List a